sotechnology/bedrock/web/app/plugins/sendgrid-email-delivery-simplified/readme.txt

 SendGrid settings can optionally be defined as global variables (wp-config.php):

 1. Set credentials (You can use credentials or Api key.
-If using credentials, both need to be set in order to get credentials from variables and not from the database):
+If using credentials, both need to be set in order to get credentials from variables and not from the database.
+If using API key you need to make sure you set the Mail Send permissions to FULL ACCESS, Stats to READ ACCESS and Template Engine to READ or FULL ACCESS when you created the api key on SendGrid side, so you can send emails and see statistics on wordpress):
+    * Auth method ('apikey' or 'credentials'): define('SENDGRID_AUTH_METHOD', 'apikey');
     * Username: define('SENDGRID_USERNAME', 'sendgrid_username');
     * Password: define('SENDGRID_PASSWORD', 'sendgrid_password');
     * API key:  define('SENDGRID_API_KEY', 'sendgrid_api_key');